We'll talk about a lot of ways we all try to track their competitors, but email is a perfect place to start because we all do it in some form.

 Why You Should Be Tracking Your Competitors’ Email Marketing

 No matter what industry you’re in, you should be tracking your competitors.
-Direct competitors your most immediate threat.
-You can use the competitor data you gather from monitoring their email marketing to find opportunities to improve your digital marketing efforts.
+Direct competitors are your most immediate threat as well as opportunity.
+Among other channels, you can use the competitor data you gather from monitoring their email marketing to find opportunities to improve your digital marketing efforts.

 When you track your competitors’ email marketing tactics, you can monitor these factors to inform your content strategy.